fengyuanchen/cropperjs/README.md

 By adding `crossOrigin` attribute to image will stop adding timestamp to image url, and stop reload of image.

+If the value of the image's `crossOrigin` attribute is `"use-credentials"`, then the `withCredentials` attribute will set to `true` when read the image data by XMLHttpRequest.

 ### checkOrientation